-Subject Leaders: Miss A Ledwidge and Mr D Shoker
+Subject Leader: Miss A Ledwidge

 The LIFE curriculum is varied and stimulating across KS3 and KS4 in order to engage with students and develop their understanding of the world around them and how they can contribute actively and healthily within it.
-This was recognised in the most recent OFSTED report that stated:
+This was recognised in the most recent OFSTED report which stated:

 “the personal, social and health education programme tackles topical, controversial and challenging issues head on.”They also stated that “the LIFE course is particularly outstanding and contributes significantly to students' preparation for life in modern Britain.
 It epitomises the school's anti-discrimination stance, its equality of opportunity for all and its inclusive community.”